NuNetwork/documentation/_kb/nu-raspberry-minting.md

 Once it finished downloading the blockchain, configure nud to automatically run on startup.
  - `$ sudo pico /etc/rc.local`
 and add the following line immediately before the last line (`exit 0`) :
-`nud -daemon`
+{% highlight text %}
+.
+.
+.
+nud -daemon
+exit 0
+{% endhighlight %}

-Save , exit pico and reboot the pi to test if the daemon started automatically.
+Save, exit pico and reboot the pi to test if the daemon started automatically.

+- `$  sudo reboot`

 ### Fund your minting machine.